Kjmax5/WHSTechNotes/journal.md

 Brain rot just means you start to normally say stuff that is online funny to you and i personally think its funny but it it gets to a point because some people of the daily bases it can be harmful to peoples intellegence and thats why its called brain rot
+# January 8,  2025
+ what i enjoyed most about the class was the that we had a lot of free time and play with the robots honeslty i just want to maintain my 100 in this class im not interested in any certifactions